1369 words

-Imagine you’re showing someone photos of fruit and saying:
+You’re showing someone photos of fruit and going:

 “This one’s an apple.
 This one’s an orange.
 Got it?”

-Over time, they start recognizing apples and oranges on their own.
+After a while, they start spotting apples and oranges all on their own.

 💡 Example:

-You’re building an app to recognize different types of bags (because, yes, I need AI to help me sort my closet).
+Say you’re building an app to recognize different bags.
+Because yes, I genuinely need AI to help me sort my closet.

 You feed it photos labeled: tote, backpack, clutch.

-Eventually, the model sees a new photo and goes, “Oh, that’s a clutch.”
+One day a brand-new photo shows up and the model goes, “Oh, that’s a clutch.”
 Boom.

 🧠 It learns from: examples with answers